-Caution: If the qualified basis of the building has decreased from the qualified basis at the close of the previous tax year, you may have to recapture part of the credits taken in previous years.
-See section 42(j) and Form 8611, Recapture of Low-Income Housing Credit.
+If the qualified basis of the building has decreased from the qualified basis at the close of the previous tax year, you may have to recapture parts of the credits allowed in previous years.
+See Form 8611, Recapture of Low-Income Housing Credit.